Okay, okay. It’s more like 8 hours of eating, since I intermittent fast (basically just skip breakfast).

 One of the things that helped convince me that I could handle this diet thing was 24 hour eating videos.
 I didn’t actually video myself eating today, but I ate what seems like an enormous amount and still kept it under 1800 calories.
 So I’m going to share all of the food that I ate today.
 If you’re new to this whole tracking your calories thing, try logging the food here in MyFitnessPal to check my work.

 I woke up at 7 am and then went back to sleep until 8.
-Then I took care of the kids while Jen got her hair done.
-The kids and I started playing computer games, and it was 1pm before Jen got back home.
+Then I took care of the kids.
+The kids and I started playing computer games until 1pm.

 At 1:30, I had a Diet Cherry Dr Pepper and a banana.
 It was 121g without the peel.
-That was enough to stave off my hunger for another hour while I got the kids fed and made lunch for Jen and me.
+That was enough to stave off my hunger for another hour while I got the kids fed and made lunch for myself.

 By the time lunch was done, and I sat down to eat, it was 2:30.
 I had